Guy Black, Baron Black of Brentwood

 Guy Vaughan Black, Baron Black of Brentwood (born 6 August 1964) is Deputy Chairman of the Telegraph Media Group.
 He is a Conservative life peer member of the House of Lords.

 His career has spanned politics and the media.
 In the Media Guardian Top 100 listings in September 2012, he was ranked 55.
 He is a member of the Association of Conservative Peers.
 From 2005 to 2018, he was Deputy Chairman of the Telegraph Media Group.

-He is not to be confused with former Daily Telegraph owner Conrad Black, a life peer who was eventually sentenced to imprisonment.

 Black was director of the political section at the Conservative Research Department from 1986 to 1989 when David Cameron was his deputy.

 Education

 One of twins, Black was educated at Brentwood School, Essex and then Peterhouse, Cambridge, where he held the John Cosin scholarship and won the Sir Herbert Butterfield Prize for history.
 He graduated from there with double first class honours in history in 1985.

 Conservative Party career

 After working for a year at Barclays de Zoete Wedd, Black joined the Conservative Research Department in 1986.
 He was a member of the Brentwood and Ongar Conservative Association from 1982 to 1992.

 He left CRD in 1989 to become Special Adviser to the Secretary of State for Energy, John Wakeham, who was then spearheading the privatisation of the electricity industry.

 He also served as a councillor for the Shenfield ward on the Brentwood District Council from 1988 to 1992.
 After the 1992 election, Black spent four years in public affairs, working for Westminster Strategy (1992–94) and then Lowe Bell Good Relations (1994–96).